AngelLuisSanchez/Multimedia/README.md

 # README #

-This is an academic project on PhoneGap
+This is an academic project on PhoneGap.
+This proyect contains JavaScript, HTML5, CSS3 and jQueryMobile code.